 Why does the reverse pattern work?
-Because people actually read testimonials all the way through, especially if there’s a relatable doubt expressed.
+Because gives you a hook.
+Thus, people actually read reverse testimonials all the way through, especially if there’s a relatable doubt expressed.
 That perks our attention, the same way negative consumer product reviews have to be balanced against positive ones.

 Another important point here: what’s implied is the need for a testimonial interview – and for developing the skill and practice of efficiently conducting these interviews.
 You have to set up the interview, you have to customize your script for the interview, you have to make sure the recording works (ideally video), and you have to followup, with thank you’s and confirmations.
 And then you have to transcribe.

 I will confess that this is time-consuming and seems to be a drain on both parties.
 It seems counterintuitively laborious.